Bernie Madoff: Government access

 From 1991 to 2008, Bernie and Ruth Madoff contributed about $240,000 to federal candidates, parties, and committees, including $25,000 a year from 2005 through 2008 to the Democratic Senatorial Campaign Committee.
 The committee returned $100,000 of the Madoffs' contributions to Irving Picard, the bankruptcy trustee who oversees all claims, and Senator Chuck Schumer returned almost $30,000 received from Madoff and his relatives to the trustee.
 Senator Chris Dodd donated $1,500 to the Elie Wiesel Foundation for Humanity, a Madoff victim.

-Members of the Madoff family have served as leaders of the Securities Industry and Financial Markets Association (SIFMA), the primary securities industry organization.
-Bernard Madoff served on the board of directors of the Securities Industry Association, a precursor of SIFMA, and was chairman of its trading committee.
+Members of the Madoff family have been leaders of the Securities Industry and Financial Markets Association (SIFMA), the primary securities industry organization.
+Bernard Madoff was on the board of directors of the Securities Industry Association, a precursor of SIFMA, and was chairman of its trading committee.
 He was a founding board member of the Depository Trust & Clearing Corporation (DTCC) subsidiary in London, the International Securities Clearing Corporation.

-Madoff's brother Peter served two terms as a member of SIFMA's board of directors.
+Madoff's brother Peter did two terms as a member of SIFMA's board of directors.
 He and Andrew received awards from SIFMA in 2008 for "extraordinary leadership and service".
 He resigned from the board of directors of SIFMA in December 2008, as news of the Ponzi scheme broke.
 From 2000 to 2008, the Madoff brothers donated $56,000 directly to SIFMA, and paid additional money as sponsors of industry meetings.
 Bernard Madoff's niece Shana Madoff was a member of the executive committee of SIFMA's Compliance & Legal Division, but resigned shortly after the arrest.

 Madoff's name first came up in a fraud investigation in 1992, when two people complained to the SEC about investments they made with Avellino & Bienes, the successor to his father-in-law's accounting practice.
 For years, Alpern and two of his colleagues, Frank Avellino and Michael Bienes, had raised money for Madoff, a practice that continued after Avellino and Bienes took over the firm in the 1970s.
 Avellino returned the money to investors and the SEC closed the case.